Bachelor of Science with Honours

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

-STAGE 1 -Application for all courses must be made via UCAS.com by the normal closing date of 15 January (18:00 hours).
+STAGE 1 -Application for all courses must be made via UCAS.com by the closing date of 26 January 2022 (18:00 hours).
 Applications received after this deadline will not be considered.
 Applications for all 4 of Ulster’s Social Work courses are dealt with centrally by the Admissions Office at Ulster (Magee Campus):

 Magee campus (3 year degree) UCAS Course Code L500,campus code M